 Played straight in ALO and GGO, which function closer to conventional MMORPGs.
 Hair color is completely customizable — Asuna and Shino have blue hair in ALO.

-You Are Too Late: In the (non-canon) bonus side story Caliber SS (Failure Side), the characters follow the events of Calibur and miss an important Event Flag, which results in their being unable to stop Alfheim from being attacked by the Frost Giants.
+In the (non-canon) bonus side story Caliber SS (Failure Side), the characters follow the events of Caliber and miss an important Event Flag, which results in their being unable to stop Alfheim from being attacked by the Frost Giants.
 It does, however, imply they will go on to battle the Big Bad before he can bring any more destruction and hopefully restore the world in the process.

-Zerg Rush: The guardians of the world tree employ this tactic.
-Yui later mentions after Kirito's first encounter with them that while individually they're rather weak, the sheer amount of them means they're as tough as an elite boss.
+Zerg Rush: The guardians of the World Tree employ this tactic.
+Yui later mentions after Kirito's first encounter with them that although individually they're rather weak, the sheer amount of them means they're as tough as an elite boss.

-Zero Approval Gambit Kirito protected the other beta testers from being Ostracized by taking all the hatred on himself.
+Zero-Approval Gambit: Kirito protects the other beta testers from being ostracized by taking all the hatred on himself.
 A fragmented playerbase wasn't going to kill any bosses.